MrReasonable/jira-analyzer/memory-bank/activeContext.md

    - Using custom hooks for state management instead of a global state library
    - Maintaining separate routes for different API concerns
    - Implementing server-side validation to complement client-side validation
+   - Adopting SOLID principles and CQRS pattern for all new code (Added)
+   - Enforcing functional decomposition where appropriate (Added)
+   - Implementing comprehensive testing standards (Added)

 2. **Performance Considerations**